debops/debops/docs/defaults-configuration.rst

-  If you want to change it, you can set ``state`` to ``False``, execute the role, rename the secrets directory corresponding to this item, adopt your inventory accordingly and run the role again to apply the configuration.
+  If you want to change it, you can set ``state`` to ``False``, execute the role, rename the secrets directory corresponding to this item, adopt your inventory accordingly and run the role again to configure the item with the new name.

 ``ciphertext_block_device``
   Required, string.
 File path to the ciphertext block device, either the block